LofiWireframesProduct DesignUI Kits January 1, 2024

 Drop app

-I once had a simple idea for mobile app: Drop geo-location based messages for others when they are in an area.
+A few years back I had a simple idea for a mobile app: Drop geo-location based messages for others when they’re in an area.

 🌩 Brain Storm: